 What we do

 The Chartered College of Teaching is the professional body for teachers.
-We are working to celebrate, support and connect teachers to take pride in their profession and provide the best possible education for children and young people.
-We are dedicated to bridging the gap between practice and research and equipping teachers from the second they enter the classroom with the knowledge and confidence to make the best decisions for their pupils.
+We are working to empower a knowledgeable and respected teaching profession through membership and accreditation.
+We are dedicated to bridging the gap between practice and research and equipping teachers with the knowledge and confidence to make the best decisions for their pupils.

 MISSION